CSampebgo333/Consumer-Insights-Data-Analytics-Externship/README.md

 From mastering data science libraries to exploring data analysis, I acquired a highly valued skill set.
 This externship provided practical experience that bridges the gap between my academic knowledge and the real-world application.

-## A Competitive Edge

-The insights and experiences I gained from this externship will provide me with a competitive edge.

 ## How to Use This Repository